 Green tea is made from steamed or dried unfermented leaves of the tea plant, Camellia sinensis.
 Green tea has been consumed for medicinal purposes in China and Japan for thousands of years.
 In recent years it has gained worldwide popularity for its potential health benefits:

 Laboratory studies have suggested that catechins (antioxidants found in green tea) may halt or slow the growth of cancer cells.
 Polyphenols — which are antioxidants found in some fruits, vegetables and beverages – interfere with the division of cancer cells, slowing their growth (2).

 Several studies have suggested that drinking green tea may boost our metabolism, enabling our bodies to break down and process fats more quickly.
 Researchers attribute this effect to catechins, specifically one called EGCG (which makes up about 30 percent of the catechins found in most varieties of green tea).
 It’s thought that EGCG might accelerate the liver’s ability to burn fat by inhibiting an enzyme called citrate lyase, which our body uses to make fat from carbohydrates (2).

-Green tea helps reduce levels of LDL, or “bad” cholesterol, according to research published in the Journal of Nutrition.
+Green tea may help reduce levels of LDL, or “bad” cholesterol, according to research published in the American Journal of Clinical Nutrition.
 The catechins found naturally occurring in green tea are thought to inhibit the absorption of cholesterol by blocking intestinal enzymes that break down dietary fat (2).

 Effects On Type 2 Diabetes

-A study published in 2007 suggests that people who drink three to five cups of green tea daily are less likely to be diagnosed with type 2 diabetes.
-In addition, those who drank more than five cups a day were 51 percent less likely to develop the disease (2).
+A study published in 2007 found that people who drank three to five cups of green tea daily were less likely to be diagnosed with type 2 diabetes (2).